-The proposed framework for a pan-European personal pension product (PEPP) aims to encourage the development of personal pensions (that is, voluntary individually funded pensions) in Europe, to help support retirement saving and strengthen the single market for capital by making more funds available for investment.
+The proposed framework for a pan-European personal pension product (PEPP) aims to encourage the development of personal pensions (that is, voluntary, individually funded pensions) in Europe, to support retirement saving and strengthen the single market for capital by making more funds available for investment.
 Generally the proposal is considered a welcome extra option to support retirement savings and investment.
 However differing national pension systems and tax treatments are noted as challenges, although the Commission also issued an accompanying tax recommendation.
 Following trilogue negotiations, an agreement was reached on the legislative proposal.
 It was subsequently approved by the Parliament on 4 April 2019 and by the Council on 14 June 2019.
 The final act was signed on 20 June 2019.

 |Proposal for a Regulation of the European Parliament and of the Council on the law applicable to the third-party effects of assignments of claims|

 |Rapporteur:||Sophia in ‘t Veld (ALDE, The Netherlands)||2017/0143 (COD)|